gabrielacschimidt/6156-cassandra/README.md

 The directory /diagrams contain visual data on cluster architecture and server architecture, as described on final report.

 **data modelling**
-The files exceed any public repository service limit, so here are their external links. https://www.dropbox.com/sh/mrxo5ntyzye32mz/AACWp5o0vZR4teOnTCVkEQh1a?dl=0
+The files exceed any public repository service limit, so here is a external link for them. https://www.dropbox.com/sh/mrxo5ntyzye32mz/AACWp5o0vZR4teOnTCVkEQh1a?dl=0

 The file genome.tsv is the raw genome file.

 The file gen.csv is the result of mining on genome.tsv.
 This is the file imported to Cassandra.